iamkirankumaryadav/GenAI/Glossary.md

 3. **Image Captioning:** Describing the content of an image in words.
 4. **Text Generation:** Creating different creative text formats like poems, code, scripts, or musical pieces based on a given idea.

+## Explainable AI (XAI)

+- A subfield of AI that focuses on making ML models more transparent and understandable.
+- It aims to provide insights into how a model arrives at its decisions, making it easier for humans to trust and interpret the results.

+### Why is Explainability Important?
+1. **Trust:** Users are more likely to trust a model if they understand how it works.
+2. **Debugging:** Explanations can help identify and fix errors in a model.
+3. **Fairness:** Explainability can help ensure that a model is not biased against certain groups.
+4. **Regulation:** Many industries have regulations that require transparency in decision-making.

+### Techniques for Explainable AI:
+1. **Feature Importance:**
+- This technique identifies the most important features that contribute to a model's predictions.

+2. **LIME (Local Interpretable Model-Agnostic Explanations):**
+- LIME creates a simple, locally linear model to explain the predictions of a complex model.

+3. **Rule-Based Explanations:**
+- This technique generates human-readable rules to explain the model's decisions.

+4. **Visualization:**
+- Visualizing the model's architecture, data, and predictions can help users understand its behaviour.

+### Challenges in Explainable AI:
+1. **Complexity:** Many ML models are highly complex, making it difficult to explain their decisions.
+2. **Trade-off with Accuracy:** Sometimes, making a model more explainable can reduce its accuracy.
+3. **Interpretability vs. Accuracy:** There can be a trade-off between making a model easily understandable and ensuring it performs well.

 ## **Few Shot Learning**
 - A concept where the model is designed to learn and make accurate predictions or decisions based on a very limited amount of training data.
 - Traditional machine learning models typically require large datasets to learn effectively.